quasipedia/atc-ng/docs/index.rst

 .. * :ref:`modindex`

-.. [*] An alternative explanation for the *NG* part of the game is *"for *Nix
+.. [*] An alternative explanation for the *NG* part of the game is "for
-       Geeks"*.
+       :term:`\*nix` geeks".
 This is a reference to the fact the game only offers a commandline interface for playing (this is by design and is unlikely to change in the future).